 Hurricane Milton hits Category 5; Florida orders evacuations

 BELLEAIR BEACH, Fla.
-(AP) — Milton strengthened rapidly Monday into a Category 5 hurricane on a path toward Florida, threatening the densely populated Tampa area with a potential direct hit and menacing the same stretch of coastline that was battered by Hurricane Helene less than two weeks ago.
+(AP) — Florida’s storm-battered Gulf Coast raced against a Category 5 hurricane Monday as workers sprinted to pick up debris left over from Helene two weeks ago and highways were clogged with people fleeing ahead of the storm.

-The center of the storm could come ashore Wednesday in the Tampa Bay region, which has not endured a head-on hit by a hurricane in more than a century.
-Scientists expect the system to weaken slightly before landfall, though it is still forecast to hit as a Category 3 hurricane or higher.

-The storm could retain hurricane strength as it churns across central Florida toward the Atlantic Ocean.
-That would largely spare other states ravaged by Helene, which killed at least 230 people on its path from Florida to the Appalachian Mountains.
+The center of Hurricane Milton could come ashore Wednesday in the Tampa Bay region, which has not endured a direct hit by a major hurricane in more than a century.
+Scientists expect the system to weaken slightly before landfall, though it could retain hurricane strength as it churns across central Florida toward the Atlantic Ocean.
+That would largely spare other states ravaged by Helene, which killed at least 230 people on its path from Florida to the Carolinas.

-“This is the real deal here with Milton,” Tampa Mayor Jane Castor said at a news conference.
+“This is the real deal here with Milton,” Tampa Mayor Jane Castor told a news conference.
 “If you want to take on Mother Nature, she wins 100% of the time.”

-Florida Gov. Ron DeSantis said Monday that it was imperative that debris from Helene be cleared ahead of Milton’s arrival so the pieces cannot become projectiles.
+Florida Gov. Ron DeSantis said Monday that it was imperative for debris from Helene to be cleared ahead of Milton’s arrival so the pieces cannot become projectiles.
+More than 300 vehicles gathered debris Sunday.

-As evacuation orders were issued, forecasters warned of a possible 8- to 12-foot storm surge (2.4 to 3.6 meters) in Tampa Bay and said flash and river flooding could result from 5 to 10 inches (13 to 25 centimeters) of rain in mainland Florida and the Keys, with as much as 15 inches (38 centimeters) in places.
-The Tampa metro area has a population of more than 3.2 million people.
+As evacuation orders were issued, forecasters warned of a possible 8- to 12-foot (2.4- to 3.6-meter) storm surge in Tampa Bay.
+That’s the highest ever predicted for the region and nearly double the levels reached two weeks ago during Helene, said National Hurricane Center spokesperson Maria Torres.

+The storm could also bring widespread flooding.
+Five to 10 inches (13 to 25 centimeters) of rain was forecast for mainland Florida and the Keys, with as much as 15 inches (38 centimeters) expected in some places.

+The Tampa metro area has a population of more than 3.3 million people.

 “It’s a huge population.
-It’s very exposed, very inexperienced, and that’s a losing proposition,” MIT meteorology professor Kerry Emanuel said.
+It’s very exposed, very inexperienced, and that’s a losing proposition,” Massachusetts Institute of Technology meteorology professor Kerry Emanuel said.
 “I always thought Tampa would be the city to worry about most.”

-Much of Florida’s west coast was under hurricane and storm surge watches.
-Florida’s Lake Okeechobee, which often floods during intense storms, was also under a hurricane watch.
-A hurricane warning was issued for parts of Mexico’s Yucatan state, which expected to get sideswiped.
+Much of Florida’s west coast was under hurricane and storm surge warnings.
+A hurricane warning was also issued for parts of Mexico’s Yucatan state, which expected to get sideswiped.

-The compact Milton intensified quickly Monday over the eastern Gulf of Mexico.
-It had maximum sustained winds of 160 mph (257 kph), the National Hurricane Center said.
-The storm’s center was about 720 miles (1,160 kilometers) southwest of Tampa at midday, moving east-southeast at 9 mph (15 kph).
+Milton intensified quickly Monday over the eastern Gulf of Mexico.
+It had maximum sustained winds of 180 mph (285 kph), the National Hurricane Center said.
+The storm’s center was about 675 miles (1085 kilometers) southwest of Tampa by late afternoon, moving east-southeast at 10 mph (17 kph).

 The Tampa Bay area is still rebounding from Helene and its powerful surge.
 Twelve people died there, with the worst damage along a string of barrier islands from St. Petersburg to Clearwater.